 Ashley Tharayil is an economist whose courses include Health Economics and Business Analytics.

-Kelynne Reed is Director of the College’s Pre-Health program and can give information about a variety of health-related career paths.
+Kelynne Reed is Director of the College’s Health Sciences program and can give information about a variety of health-related career paths.
 She is a microbiologist who teaches a number of courses including “Exploring Health Careers” during the JanTerm semester.

 George Diggs is a member of the Public Health program and an evolutionary biologist whose courses include a focus on environmental and evolutionary health.
 Both of these areas have both direct and indirect effects on health and on health policies, management, and administration.